passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.connections.listBrokerageAuthorizations`<a id="snaptradeconnectionslistbrokerageauthorizations"></a>

-Returns a list of Brokerage Autherization objects for the specified userId.
+Returns a list of Brokerage Authorization objects for the user

 #### 🛠️ Usage<a id="🛠️-usage"></a>